Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

   where customer's addresses are retrieved in cart's second step.
 - `IOrderService`
   - List of orders - currently suitable for implementing listing orders in administration
+    - **Order updates and listing for specific customers are under development**
 - `ISiteStoreService`
   - Use for retrieving site's [list of enabled cultures](https://github.com/Kentico/xperience-by-kentico-ecommerce/blob/main/src/Kentico.Xperience.K13Ecommerce/SiteStore/ISiteStoreService.cs#L13), e.g. for implementation of language selector
   - Use for retrieving site's [list of enabled currencies](https://github.com/Kentico/xperience-by-kentico-ecommerce/blob/main/src/Kentico.Xperience.K13Ecommerce/SiteStore/ISiteStoreService.cs#L18), e.g. for implementation of currency selector